themeblvd/theme-blvd-shortcodes/readme.txt

 == Changelog ==

-= 1.6.7 - XX/XX/2018 =
+= 1.6.7 - 02/06/2018 =

 * Fixed: "Add Shortcode" button not usable with elements within a Columns element of the [layout builder](http://wordpress.org/plugins/theme-blvd-layout-builder) (for framework 2.7 themes).
-* Fixed: Configuring of `[column]` shortcode combinations not working properly in shortcode generator (for framework 2.7 themes).
+* Fixed: Configuration of `[column]` shortcode combinations not working properly in shortcode generator (for framework 2.7 themes).

 = 1.6.6 - 01/29/2018 =